luciascarlet/Blender-Themes/README.md

 December Dawn is made from scratch using Blender Light as a base.
 Some parts are still in progress, but the key features (node editor, properties, outliner) should be fully themed.

 I recommend changing your Blender font, as the default font doesn't really do these themes justice.
-Free recommendations are Inter, Work Sans, Red Hat Text and Cantarell; the one I personally use is Graphik.
+Free recommendations are Inter, PT Root UI, Work Sans, Red Hat Text and Cantarell; the one I personally use is Graphik.